Behind the Dial

 Chronographs: A Timeless Obsession

-If I had unlimited funds, I’d focus on dress watches and chronographs—my two favorite styles.
+If I had unlimited funds and bigger wrist size, I’d focus on dress watches and chronographs—my two favorite styles.

 Seiko Chronograph: A Fixer-Upper